bukosabino/ta/README.md

 # Support

 Do you want to buy me a beer?
-You can do it using this [paypal](https://www.paypal.me/guau/3).
+You can do it using [paypal](https://www.paypal.me/guau/3).